xak2000/nomad/website/source/docs/job-specification/upstreams.html.md

   </tr>
 </table>

-The `upstreams` stanza allows configuring various options for managing upstream services that a [Consul Connect](/guides/integrations/consul-connect/index.html) proxy routes to.
-It is valid only within the context of a `proxy` stanza.
+The `upstreams` block allows configuring various options for managing upstream services that a [Consul Connect](/guides/integrations/consul-connect/index.html) proxy routes to.
+It is valid only within the context of a `proxy` block.

 For Consul-specific details see the [Consul Connect Guide](https://learn.hashicorp.com/consul/getting-started/connect#register-a-dependent-service-and-proxy).